demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/darmuh-OpenLib/README.md

 - Small hotfix for when terminalnodes have the acceptAnything property set to true without any valid compatible nouns.
 	- will prevent soft locks from these particular nodes resulting in the terminal not accepting any further input.
 - Automatic info compatible nouns created for every new keyword added through this library.
-- New Player Update events for when a player is dead, in or out of the ship, etc. Must be enabled by the mod using
 - Add compatible nouns manually.
 - Support methods for LethalConfig and OpenBodyCams.